ISYS53303/azure-monitoring-lab/README.md

 # Azure Monitoring Lab

-This repository contains code for an in-class lab that simulates monitoring an Azure Function under load.
-It demonstrates handling multiple incoming requests and performing background work.
+This repository provides code for an in-class lab that simulates monitoring and analyzing an Azure Function's response to various incoming requests.

-`student-client`: This directory holds the code for a client application that sends requests to the Azure Function.
-You can use this client to simulate workload and test the function's scalability.
+`student-client`: This directory contains the code for a client application that sends multiple requests to the Azure Function.

-`server`: This directory contains the Azure Function code ("backend") responsible for processing requests.
-The function calculates a Fibonacci sequence to represent "work" being performed.
+`server`: This directory houses the "backend" code for the Azure Function itself.
+It implements the logic for calculating a Fibonacci sequence, simulating workload for the function.

-This repository provides a valuable learning tool for understanding Azure Function behavior under concurrent requests.
+By running this lab, you can gain practical experience with:

+- Monitoring Azure Functions
+- Analyzing function response times under varying workloads
+- Simulating real-world scenarios with multiple requests